-The U.S. Bureau of Labor Statistics (BLS) reported that editors as a whole received average annual wages of $62,820 in May 2013 (www.bls.gov).
-The BLS also noted that editors in the radio and television broadcasting industry earned mean annual salaries of $55,980 in the same time frame.
-Editors in metropolitan areas, such as New York and Santa Ana/Anaheim, earned higher wages than their counterparts in other areas of the country.
+The U.S. Bureau of Labor Statistics (BLS) reported that editors as a whole received an average annual wage of $64,910 in May 2015.
+The BLS also noted that editors in the radio and television broadcasting industry earned a mean annual salary of $57,930 the same year.
+Editors living in District of Columbia, New York, New Jersey, Massachusetts, and California earned the highest wages.

 Outlook for a Radio Editor